getopt — C-style parser for command line options

 getopt.getopt(args, shortopts, longopts=[])

 Parses command line options and parameter list. args is the argument list to be parsed, without the leading reference to the running program.
-Typically, this means sys.argv[1:]. shortopts is the string of option letters that the script wants to recognize, with options that require an argument followed by a colon (':'; i.e., the same format that Unix getopt() uses).
+Typically, this means sys.argv[1:]. shortopts is the string of option letters that the script wants to recognize, with options that require an argument followed by a colon (':') and options that accept an optional argument followed by two colons ('::'); i.e., the same format that Unix getopt() uses.

 Nota